OpenNebula/terraform-provider-opennebula/website/docs/d/template.html.markdown

 * `id` - ID of the template.
 * `name` - Name of the template.
 * `cpu` - Amount of CPU shares assigned to the VM.
-* `vpcu` - Number of CPU cores presented to the VM.
+* `vcpu` - Number of CPU cores presented to the VM.
 * `memory` - Amount of RAM assigned to the VM in MB.
 * `disk` - Disk parameters
 * `nic` - NIC parameters